dredddddd/Cluster_analysys/README.md

 * **If u want to see client-server realisation go** [here](https://github.com/dredddddd/Cluster_analysys/tree/main/Client_server)

-*There are both 'client.exe' and 'server.exe' for u to look at*
+*There are both 'client.exe' and 'server.exe' for u to look at* To use client server, at first start 'Cluster_analysys.cpp' then start 'client.cpp' print commands in command line

 * **If u want to see non-client-server realisation go** [there](https://github.com/dredddddd/Cluster_analysys/tree/main/non_Client_server)